fuller-labtools/dexadipo-ai/README.md

 #### Expected runtime (inference)
 - For tens of images on CPU, inference typically runs in seconds to a couple of minutes, depending on CPU speed and model size.
-- On GPU, inference is effectively instantaneous for typical batch sizes.
+- On GPU, inference is effectively instantaneous for most batch sizes.